oddbird/oddleventy/content/blog/2021/containerqueries.md

 ```

 The `container-type`^[_Syntax for establishing a
 containment context updated **July 12, 2021**.
-Adds new `container-type` and `container-name` properties._] property turns on containment for the selected
+Uses new `container-type` and `container-name` properties instead of `contain`._] property turns
-elements, allowing for the testing of aspects such as style, size, and state.
+on containment for the selected elements, allowing for the testing of
+aspects such as style, size, and state.

 The `inline-size` value specifies that, in this case, queries will
 be made against the containing element's